Investment insights from Capital Group

 Markets have been climbing a wall of worry in 2021, reaching record highs even as investors brace for the possibility of elevated inflation, rising interest rates, runaway debt and a bitcoin bubble.
 With so much to trouble investors, many are wondering how these uncertain times will affect their portfolios.

-That’s what we found when we polled more than 5,000 financial professionals during recent to identify their top questions and concerns.
+That’s what we found when we polled more than 5,000 financial professionals during recent Capital Ideas webinars to identify their top questions and concerns.
 Here are our investment team’s answers to the five most frequently asked questions of 2021:

-We received more questions about rising U.S interest rates and inflation than any other topic.
-And that was before the U.S. Consumer Price Index accelerated 5.0% in May and 5.4% in June — the two highest year-over-year growth rates since 2008.
+We received more questions about rising rates and inflation than any other topic.
+And that was before the Consumer Price Index accelerated 5.0% in May and 5.4% in June — the two highest year-over-year growth rates since 2008.

 U.S. economist Darrell Spence doesn’t expect current levels of inflation to be sustainable over the long term, as they are still being driven by significant price increases in a small number of categories.
 “That said, a clear risk to this scenario is that a resurgence of the virus causes portions of the economy to shut down again and policymakers to unleash another round of stimulus,” notes Spence.
 “This will simply prolong the imbalance between stimulus-induced demand and COVID-restricted supply, and likely cause inflation to remain more persistent.”

-U.S. inflation has jumped but labour data suggests it may be temporary
+Inflation has jumped but labor data suggests it may be temporary

 Likewise, the Capital Group rates team does not believe we have shifted to a new era of high long-term inflation, although it may remain elevated for longer than some initially expected.
-“While we should continue to see inflation volatility, I expect it to subside by the end of next year,” says Ritchie Tuazon, fixed income portfolio manager.
+“While we should continue to see inflation volatility, I expect it to subside by the end of next year,” says Ritchie Tuazon, a portfolio manager for American Funds Inflation Linked Bond Fund®.

-U.S. market jitters over these short-term inflationary pressures have hastened expectations for an interest rate hike to 2022.
-“That’s far earlier than anticipated given the U.S. Federal Reserve’s stated desire to let inflation run hot and get the U.S. economy back to full employment,” says fixed income portfolio manager Pramod Atluri.
+Market jitters over these short-term inflationary pressures have hastened expectations for a rate hike to 2022.
+“That’s far earlier than anticipated given the Fed’s stated desire to let inflation run hot and get the U.S. economy back to full employment,” says portfolio manager Pramod Atluri.

 In recent years, the Fed has made it a priority to take their time and signal moves well in advance.
 So before the next rate increase, the Fed is likely to take several distinct steps to facilitate the tapering of its bond-buying activities and communicate an imminent hike.